theRookieCoder/theRookieCoder.github.io/content/me/index.md

 Toc = false
 +++

-Hello, and welcome to my website!
+Welcome to the page about myself!
 I suppose you want to learn more about me... interesting choice.

 I like to read story books, my preferred genres are science fiction (surprise surprise) and fantasy.
 Some of my favourite books are
 - [The Witcher](https://www.goodreads.com/series/40911-the-witcher)